Tromwey/Bootcamp-Challenge/README.md

-# Bootcamp-FrontEnd
+# Bootcamp-Challenge

 ##Introduction

-The objetive of this proejct is to apply all the techniques and best practices during the front-end bootcamp session
+The objetive of this proejct is to apply all the techniques and best practices during the front-end and API testing bootcamp sessions

 ## Project Structure
 ```